Posted: 28 Jun. 2022 10 min. read

 Diana Kearns-Manolatos

-Diana Kearns-Manolatos is a senior manager with the Deloitte Center for Integrated Research where she leads Deloitte’s global research on digital transformation.
+Diana Kearns-Manolatos is a senior research leader with Deloitte Services LP’s Center for Integrated Research, where she leads Deloitte’s global research on digital transformation.